 What are TCS Foods?

-Foods that grow bacteria and pathogens quickly and easily and require Time and Temperature Controls to prevent spoilage and contamination are known in the food safety business as TCS foods.
-They are also known as Potentially Hazardous Foods or PHFs because they become hazardous to health if bacteria and pathogen growth is not controlled.
+Foods that grow bacteria and pathogens quickly and easily and require Time and Temperature Controls for Safety to prevent spoilage and contamination are known in the food safety business as TCS foods.
+They are also known as Potentially Hazardous Foods or PHFs because they become hazardous to health if bacteria and pathogen growth are not controlled.

 Who Uses the Terms PHF and TCS Foods?